Using multi-factor authentication (MFA) in Amazon - Amazon Identity and Access Management

 We recommend that you require your human users to use temporary credentials when accessing Amazon.
 Have you considered using Amazon IAM Identity Center?
 You can use IAM Identity Center to centrally manage access to multiple Amazon Web Services accounts and provide users with MFA-protected, single sign-on access to all their assigned accounts from one place.
 With IAM Identity Center, you can create and manage user identities in IAM Identity Center or easily connect to your existing SAML 2.0 compatible identity provider.
 For more information, see What is IAM Identity Center? in the Amazon IAM Identity Center User Guide.

+A virtual authenticator application runs on a phone or other device and emulates a physical device.
 Virtual authenticator apps implement the time-based one-time password (TOTP) algorithm and support multiple tokens on a single device.
-The user must type a valid code from the device on a second webpage during sign-in.
-Each virtual MFA device assigned to a user must be unique.
-A user can't type a code from another user's virtual MFA device to authenticate.
-Because they can run on unsecured mobile devices, virtual MFA might not provide the same level of security as FIDO security keys.
+The user must type a valid code from the device when prompted during sign-in.
+Each token assigned to a user must be unique.
+A user can't type a code from another user's token to authenticate.

-Hardware TOTP token
+Hardware TOTP tokens

+A hardware device generates a six-digit numeric code based on the time-based one-time password (TOTP) algorithm.
 The user must type a valid code from the device on a second webpage during sign-in.
 Each MFA device assigned to a user must be unique.
 A user cannot type a code from another user's device to be authenticated.
-For information on supported hardware MFA devices, see Multi-Factor Authentication.
-For instructions on setting up a hardware TOTP token with Amazon, see Enabling a hardware TOTP token (console).
+For information on supported hardware MFA devices, see Multi-Factor Authentication (MFA).
+For instructions on setting up a hardware TOTP token for an IAM user, see Enabling a hardware TOTP token (console).

 Note

 SMS text message-based MFA – Amazon ended support for enabling SMS multi-factor authentication (MFA).
-We recommend that customers who have IAM users that use SMS text message-based MFA switch to one of the following alternative methods: FIDO security key, virtual (software-based) MFA device, or hardware MFA device.
+We recommend that customers who have IAM users that use SMS text message-based MFA switch to one of the following alternative methods: Passkey or security key, virtual (software-based) MFA device, or hardware MFA device.
 You can identify the users in your account with an assigned SMS MFA device.
 To do so, go to the IAM console, choose Users from the navigation pane, and look for users with SMS in the MFA column of the table.